Saturday, 32 racers took to the pavement for the 9th Greater Pennsylvania Super Kids Classic in Sharpsville.

 Cars from all over the Valley were on display at the new South Range High School.

 The checkpoint will be held on Meridian Road, near Four Mile Run Road, from 10 p.m. to 2 a.m.

 Columbiana County’s mental health board is teaming up with Help Hotline to bring people with mental illness together.

-Nadine Grimley became a part of the WKBN 27 First News Team in 2014 as a video journalist.
+Matt Jones became a part of the WKBN 27 First News Team in May 2016 as a weekend Meteorologist.

-James Santelli is a multi-platform journalist for WKBN 27 First News.
+Molly Reed is a multi-media journalist on WKBN 27 First News.

 Julie Bercik joined the WKBN 27 First News Team in December 2011 as a video journalist.